Third-level student fees and charges

 You cannot get free fees for courses in private colleges, whether they have Quality and Qualifications Ireland (QQI) approval or not.
 A course being listed by the Central Applications Office (CAO) does not mean it is a free fees course.

-You can get detailed information about assistance with tuition fees on the Higher Education Authority (HEA) website.
+Read more about free fees on the Higher Education Authority (HEA) website.

 EU fees